FallenerFurtherstr/Automate-Train-Control-Library/braker/braker.md

 - Make sure the braking track is flat and without slope because it isn't calucalating the slope loss.
 Whether the track can be curved remains untested but I think it can handle the curve.

 - NO HAND CAR PASSING!
+And no manaul operation involved when working! (if you want to avoid troubles)

 - For multi-loco consist, one should turn on all the locos to make sure there's enough tractive effort going on.